xcore/sc_usb_device/app_bulk_example/doc_quickstart/quickstart.rst

 ----------------------------------

 This application demonstrates how to create a USB 2.0 bulk transfer device.
-It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16) in conjunction with the USB Signal (XA-SK-USB-AB).
+It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16).

 The application provides:

-    * A USB HID-class device which provides a mouse implementation.
+    * A custom bulk device which performs some data processing (increment data value).
-    * The mouse is controlled by the joystick on the Mixed Signal Slice.
+    * Host application code to send data to the USB device and receive processed data.

 Hardware Setup
 ++++++++++++++